Darkmoon0077/DRFbas/README.md

  5. Open browser and proceed to <a href="http://localhost:8000/doc/">localhost:8000/doc/</a> to swagger or <a href="http://localhost:8000/api/posta/">localhost:8000/api/posta/</a> to proceed to home page

  6. After registration using swagger and obtaininng JWT token, authorization should look like this: "Bearer < access token >"

+ 7. Premaid user's is provided: superuser - "admin@nimda.com" with "admin1234" as a password and "nimda@admin.com" with "nimda4321" as ordinary user